Course Information

 10. Week Geometric Meaning of Derivative, Rolle Theorem, The Mean Value Theorem, Increasing and Decreasing Functions, Concave and Convex Functions, Interview

-13. Week Polar Coordinates, Asymptotes Practice, Interview
+13. Week Polar Coordinates, Asymptotes Research, Other Activities, Interview, Practice

-14. Week Curve drawings Interview, Practice
+14. Week Curve drawings Research, Other Activities, Interview, Practice

 *Midterm and final exam dates are not specified in the 14-week course operation plan.
 Midterm and final exam dates are held on the dates specified in the academic calendar with the decision of the University Senate.